TekOnline

 Step 4: Replace The Generated Config

-Open the device you just created, click Edit, and replace the generated YAML with the following V2 config.
+Open the device you just created, click Edit, and replace the generated YAML with the current V2 config.

 Do not use this V2 config on the original V1 board.
 V1 and V2 use different GPIO pinouts.